pydoit/doit/doc/tasks.rst

   .  hello2

-When explicit using ``basename`` it is possible a task generator is not limited to create only one task.
+When explicit using ``basename`` the task-creator is not limited to create only one task.
 Using ``yield`` it can generate several tasks at once.
 It is also possible to ``yield`` a generator that genrate tasks.
+This is useful to write some generic/reusable task-creators.

 .. literalinclude:: tutorial/task_reusable.py